Dustyroom/flat-kit-doc/index.md

 More info about the Unity cache can be found in the Unity community answers page [here](https://answers.unity.com/questions/45050/where-unity-store-saves-the-packages.html).

 NOTE.
 The _Step 5_ from the guide above automatically sets **[Flat Kit] Example Settings URP** Universal RP Rendering Asset file that comes with Flat Kit into **Graphics** and **Quality Settings** panels.
 It's made for convenience, but if you want to modify or change the settings in the Graphics and Quality Panels, you can do so in _Edit_ ▶︎ _Project Settings_ menu.
 For more information with screenshots please navigate to [this chapter (Flat Kit in URP)](index.md#8-flat-kit-in-urp).

+NOTE.
+If you are going to use the URP version of Flat Kit, it is highly advised that you created an originally URP project, **NOT** a URP project 'upgraded' from a Built-in RP one.

 We included a **Readme** tool, which is a useful debugging helper.
 It does the following:
   * Shows the stats like Unity, Universal RP and Flat Kit's versions;